uCautomation/plant-watering-system/README.md

         This results from S / E
   - Gi = generation index for entry i

+Notes:

-Note: It is easier to implement a GeneROMst region with both S and E as exact powers of 2, or, at least, with N as a power of 2.
+- It is easier to implement a GeneROMst region with both S and E as exact powers of 2, or, at least, with N as a power of 2.
 Other values should work, but they could complicate some accesses, decodings, identification and correct handling of corner cases.

+- The BSD checksum is simple enough to implement and is can have a size adapted to the available space.
+For the first version, use [BSD Checksum](https://en.wikipedia.org/wiki/BSD_checksum) and add a magic or version to entries, so, if later changes are needed, transition could be done without needing to erase the older entries.

 TODO: